h2oai/datatable/docs/api/dt/fread.rst

         the download process.

     columns: ...
-        Limit which columns to read from the input file.
+        Limit which columns to read from the CSV file.

     sep: str | None
         Field separator in the input file.
 If this value is `None`